MaiSakuraGoBRR/VisionX/legal.md

+This is a roblox script / hub for in-game.
+This is not a hack or an exploit.

+(INGORE TOP IT IS AN EXPLOIT)

+# IMPORTANT

 Do not copy.
 Plagiarism is illegal thing and will not be tolorated.
 Action will be taken.

-# IMPORTANT

 If you are viewing the source code, hi there.
 Please do not copy our code (even though most of it is obfuscated) because we worked out ahh off.
 Being a theif is very skiddy.